shopware/admin-extension-sdk/README.md

 [![Tests](https://github.com/shopware/admin-extension-sdk/actions/workflows/tests.yml/badge.svg)](https://github.com/shopware/admin-extension-sdk/actions/workflows/tests.yml)
 [![NPM Package](https://img.shields.io/npm/v/@shopware-ag/admin-extension-sdk)](https://www.npmjs.com/package/@shopware-ag/admin-extension-sdk)

+## DEPRECATION WARNING

+> ⚠️ This repository is considered deprecated and will be archived in March 2024.
+For the new version of this tool please go to [meteor-admin-sdk](https://github.com/shopware/meteor-admin-sdk).

+## Old Description

 The `admin-extension-sdk` is a JavaScript library for all [Shopware 6](https://github.com/shopware/platform) App and Plugin developer which want an easy way to extend and customize the administration.

 [See Documentation](https://shopware.github.io/admin-extension-sdk/)